ossofi/backend_nodejs/README.md

 ## ✅ Finished

-Backend is ready with UUID-based migrations, API routing, file uploads, and PostgreSQL setup.")
+Backend is ready with UUID-based migrations, API routing, file uploads, and PostgreSQL setup.